1961 Austin Healy Sprite

 1954 Morris Minor Series II Sedan

-Fully restored and painted to original Austral blue.
-The engine was completely rebuilt in 1999.
-The Original series II gearbox has been installed along with steel belt radial tyres, disk brakes, telescopic shockies (front).
-VW taillights, halogen headlights.
-The interior has been fully relined with new door trims, hood linings, and seat trims and window rubbers.
+Fully restored and painted to its original Austral blue, the engine was completely rebuilt in 1999.
+The original Series II gearbox has been installed along with steel belt radial tyres, disk brakes, telescopic shocks (front), VW taillights, and halogen headlights.
+The interior has been fully relined with new door trims, hood linings, seat trims, and window rubbers.
 This car has been used daily for the last five years and has been very reliable.

 1919 Buick